strelda/openpeon-new_kids_turbo/README.md

 peon packs use new-kids-turbo
 ```
 ### 4. Test the Sound Pack
 After activation, test the sound pack by triggering various events in your IDE or client.
-To test it, see cathegories above and run e.g.
+To test it, see categories above and run e.g.
 ```bash
 peon preview task.complete
 ```